Understanding How Vehicles Are Dispatched

 Hauling a vehicle all starts with dispatching.
-When you hire an auto transport broker, their main goal is to find a carrier to have your car dispatched via a carrier as soon as possible.
-To better understand how vehicle hauling works, you need to have a thorough understanding of how vehicles are dispatched.
+When you hire an auto transport broker, their main goal is to find a carrier to dispatch your car via an airline as soon as possible.
+To better understand how vehicle hauling works, you must thoroughly understand how vehicles are dispatched.

 When is Your Vehicle Dispatched?

-Once you book your vehicle hauling with an auto transport broker, your broker will seek out various carriers based on the available routes as well as which carriers are located within your area.
-Many brokers, especially ones that have been operating for years, are fairly efficient in knowing which carriers and routes are available.
+Once you book your vehicle hauling with an auto transport broker, your broker will seek out various carriers based on the available routes and which carriers are located within your area.
+Many brokers, especially ones that have been operating for years, are pretty efficient in knowing which carriers and routes are available.

 How Long Does the Whole Process Take?

-The whole dispatch process can range from just one day to a few weeks.
+The dispatch process can range from one day to a few weeks.
 As mentioned, some of the factors that affect the length of the process can be:

 - Your location